post-kerbin-mining-corporation/FarFutureTechnologies/readme.txt

 LICENSING
 =========

-The contents of this pack are distributed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (http://creativecommons.org/licenses/by-nc-sa/4.0/).
+The cfgs and code in this pack are distributed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (http://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
 You are free to share and adapt the materials only for non-commercial purposes and when providing appropriate attribution.
 Any derivatives must be distributed under the same license.
+The art assets in this pack (all models and textures) are distributed under an All Rights Reserved License.
+You may not redistribute or re-use these assets without express permission from me.

 Module Manager (v2.6.25) is distributed under its own licence (CC-SA).
 Please find source code and more details at https://github.com/sarbian/ModuleManager